bormaxi8080/starred/README.md

 - [propublica/upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
 Just add CSS!
 (Or do more.)
 - [bormaxi8080/awesome-books-for-osinters](https://github.com/bormaxi8080/awesome-books-for-osinters) - Awesome recomended books for OSINTers
 - [klarna-incubator/webtraversallibrary](https://github.com/klarna-incubator/webtraversallibrary) - The Web Traversal Library (WTL) is a Python library for abstracting web interactions on top of a base execution layer such as Selenium.
-- [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai) - 🔥🕷️ Crawl4AI: Open-source LLM Friendly Web Crawler & Scrapper
+- [unclecode/crawl4ai](https://github.com/unclecode/crawl4ai) - 🔥🕷️ Crawl4AI: Crawl Smarter, Faster, Freely.
+For AI.
 - [wsvincent/awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django
 - [EtherDream/headphone-morse-transmitter](https://github.com/EtherDream/headphone-morse-transmitter) - Send Morse code via ⏮️ ⏸️ ⏯️
 - [dikshantrajput/noFap](https://github.com/dikshantrajput/noFap) - Browser tool designed to block access to pornographic websites.
 It automatically bans such websites without the need for user intervention.
 It provides a simple and effective solution for those seekin